brontosaurusrex/brontosaurusrex.github.io/_posts/2025-07-12-Firefox-Increase-gui-font-size.md

       font-size: 10pt !important;
     }

+to the userChrome.css.

 Restart firefox, profit.
 Tabs should be curved a little and font should be bigger.
-This should not affect the web zoom / size of the web pages.
+This should NOT affect the web zoom / size of the web pages.

 ## Full userChrome.css example